On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Upper Bound for Metric TSP

-Since $h<k$, this is a contradiction to the assumption that $T$ is $k$-optimal or $k$-Lin-Kernighan optimal.
-Hence, such a cycle $C$ with less than $2k$ edges cannot exist and this gives us a bound on the number of $l$-long edges:
+As we assumed that $h<k$, we conclude that $T$ is also not $k$-optimal and not $k$-Lin-Kernighan optimal.
+This is a contradiction to the assumption in the beginning that $T$ is $k$-optimal or $k$-Lin-Kernighan optimal and proves Claim~\ref{claim underlying g2 girth}.